sungnga/react-revents/README.md

-# STEP TO BUILDING REVENTS WEB APPLICATION
+# STEP TO BUILDING THE REVENTS WEB APP

 **CREATE-REACT-APP**
 - Run in command line.
 The --use-npm flag is to ensure that we're using the npm package manager: `npx create-react-app react-revents --use-npm`